Wes Phillips

 Wesley Wade Phillips (born February 17, 1979) is an American professional football coach and former quarterback who is the offensive coordinator for the Minnesota Vikings of the National Football League (NFL).
 He is the son of former Denver Broncos, Buffalo Bills, and Dallas Cowboys head coach Wade Phillips and the grandson of former Houston Oilers and New Orleans Saints head coach Bum Phillips.

-Early years
+Early life

 Wes Phillips was born on February 17, 1979, in Houston, Texas, when his grandfather Bum Phillips was the head coach of the Houston Oilers and his father Wade Phillips was serving as their defensive line coach.
 The younger Phillips attended the University of Texas at El Paso, where he earned three letters playing football for the Miners after playing and graduating from Williamsville North High School.
 He was a backup quarterback during the 2000 season, when UTEP won the Western Athletic Conference title.
 As a senior, Phillips became the starting quarterback, completing 143 of 257 passes for 1,839 yards with 10 touchdowns and 11 interceptions while also scoring two rushing touchdowns.
 In 2001, he graduated from UTEP with a bachelor's degree in philosophy.